utahnlp/nlp-explanation-utility-guideline/README.md

 ## Human Study Templates
 You can find Qualtrics templates for different studies under the [human_study_templates](./human_study_templates) directory.
 These templates can help replicate the human studies according to our guidelines.

-To quickly review the format of the human studies, follow the links provided in the [human_study_templates](./human_study_templates/README.md) directory.
+To quickly view the format of the human studies, follow the links provided in the [human_study_templates](./human_study_templates/README.md) directory.